ucflumm/gitauto/README.md

 ## gitauto
 Short shell script to speed up small commits.
 It takes a filename as argument and prompts for the commit message.
-Aborts if empty commit message and/or non-existent file
+Aborts if empty commit message and/or non-existent file.
+Sends commit and pushes changes all in one go.
+Make sure your in the right branch etc etc.
 #### USAGE
 ```
 ./gitauto [FILE]